 The place for a unique break.
 AKB48 is the name and performing headquarters of Japans’ largest girl group.
 The group is made of over 140 girls today although it started with just 48, hence the name with the letters of Akihabara and 48.
 The building is split into 3 parts: theatre, where live performances take place, the shop and the bar.
 If you are just popping by, the bar is where you can enjoy some awful food and drinks while watching some of their performances on the large TV screen.
 It is slightly strange to the visitor but the place is permanently full with girls, couples and older men, a very unusual crowd, all peeled to the large TV screen.

-If you are a robot fan, you could try Gundam Cafe instead.
+If you are a robot fan, and have already visited the eccentric Robot Cafe, you could try Gundam Cafe instead.
 The futuristic looking bar is filled with Gundam inspired foods and drinks.
 While it is not as crazy as other cosplay elements of Japan it adds a bit of Anime flavour into the day.

 Other things to watch out for in Akihabara are general celebrity meet and greets.
 As we were walking around there were two of them where the characters of anime movies or J Pop groups come to meet their fans.
 The queues in the street will be telling.
 You won’t get anything but it is fun to watch.